otrw/technical-notes/guides/add-external-disk-linux.md

 # Adding an external disk to Ubuntu

-A quick guide to a persistant mount to an external disks to be used for server backups.
+A quick guide to creating a persistant mount to an external disk.

-### 1. Get the disk UUID
+## 1. Get the disk UUID

 ```bash
 lsblk -f